stephaniecrocker91/instantes/README.md

 When user clicks a on Sign Up link on navbar:

-* NavBar displays: App title, Home, Sign In, and Sign Up (is in larger font and underlined)link .
+* NavBar displays: App title, Home, Sign In, and Sign Up (is styled differently to stand out.)link .
 * Sign Up form containing the following:
     * Form title: Sign Up.
     * Username